JoshuaFox/JoshuaFox.github.io/publications.md

 • ["Sell your SaaS on Google Marketplace"](https://engineering.doit.com/sell-your-saas-on-google-marketplace-43b5d10ec15e)
 > How to integrate your solution into Google Marketplace.

 ---
-• "Growing NLP to production: Cloud MLOps for speed and efficiency", Israel NLP Meetup at Microsoft
-> How to scale up your ML processes as you go from university to “garage” to hypergrowth.

----
 •  "No WAFs: Don’t use a Web Application Firewall, and when you should, anyway" (Conference Talk). ([Video](https://www.youtube.com/watch?v=0Rk7koWsX4I&list=PLMM5_63TOT9BZZ5HCeTTg_GVJFny3jwBw&index=13)).
 Bsides Strasbourg; also at L ([Video](https://www.youtube.com/watch?v=XQywClfDEJw) )